Middletown, Connecticut: 21st century

+At 11:17 a.m. on February 7, 2010, a large explosion occurred at a power plant under construction in Middletown.There are numerous houses, buildings and historic districts in Middletown listed on the National Register of Historic Places, and two are further designated as National Historic Landmarks.
 The Samuel Wadsworth Russell House on High Street, built in 1827, was declared a National Historic Landmark in 2001.
 The Alsop House, also located on High Street, and built in 1840, was designated a National Historic Landmark in 2009.
 Both buildings are part of the Wesleyan campus.

+The saltbox Samuel Harris House, built in 1686 and not listed on the National Register, may be the oldest surviving house in Middletown.